AlphaWallet/alpha-wallet-android/app/README.md

 This repo contains the Android app and a few server side components.
 This project directory is specific for the Android app.

-Since submodules are in use you will need to use this command sequence to clone:

-If you are updating a branch use this:

-git checkout <branch you are switching to>
-git submodule update --init --recursive

 ## Deploying with fastlane

 `fastlane screengrab` - take screenshots